moxhit/3_DOF_Robotic_Arm/README.md

 1. Power up both the transmitter and receiver units.
 2. The transmitter will read data from the MPU6050 and flex sensors.
 3. The data will be sent wirelessly via the NRF24L01 modules.
-4. The receiver will receive the data and control the servos accordingly.
+4. The receiver will receive the data and control the servos, moving the robotic arm accordingly.

 ## Notes
 - Ensure the NRF24L01 modules are connected properly and have sufficient power.